 What older ones offer according to brain research

-The job market does not exactly welcome older workers looking for a job with open arms.
-If you follow the career expert Bernd Slaghuis, they must actively emphasize the advantages they have for that Company to have younger applicants.
+Older workers often complain of problems when looking for a job.
+But younger employees are also for Company not always ideal.
+And both deal with change differently.
+One thing is clear: the labor market does not exactly welcome older workers looking for a job with open arms.
+If you follow the career expert Bernd Slaghuis, they must actively highlight the advantages they have for the company over younger applicants.

 "Brain research has shown that older people's thinking and decision-making processes are more thorough," says communications consultant Katharina Daniels, co-author of the book "The Silverback Victory".
 "Although they react a little more slowly to new things, they process new impressions more sustainably and can draw from their experience."